-Tax Deductibility of Performance-Based Compensation and Other Tax Considerations
+Tax Deductibility of Performance-Based Compensation and Other Tax Considerations the compensation we pay to our executives.

-Where appropriate, and after taking into account various considerations, we structure our executive employment agreements and compensation programs to allow us to take a tax deduction for the compensation we pay to our executives.
 Our Amended and Restated 2005 Omnibus Award Plan (the "Plan") is designed to be compliant with the requirements of Section 162(m) of the Internal Revenue Code ("Section 162(m)").
-Section 162(m), which generally places limits on the tax deductibility of executive compensation for publicly traded companies, disallows deductions for compensation in excess of \$1,000,000 per year paid to the NEOs (other than the CFO), unless such compensation is performance-based, is approved by stockholders, and meets certain other requirements.
+Section 162(m), which generally places limits on the tax deductibility of executive compensation for publicly traded companies, disallows deductions for compensation in excess of \$1,000,000 per year paid to the NEOs (other than the CFO), unless such compensation is performance-based, is approved by stockholders, and meets other requirements.
 In order to maximize deductibility of future executive compensation under Section 162(m), our NEOs participate in the Plan.